sobilis/gcp-eda-examples/example-burst-to-cloud.md

   is then ready to use.

+## Create the "burst" Slurm cluster in GCP

+Create another example slurm cluster with a single `debug` partition that scales dynamically in GCP.

+Change to the slurm cluster example directory

+    cd burst-slurm-cluster

+Edit `basic.tfvars` to set some missing variables.
+Near the top, the project name (required) and the zone should match everywhere

+    project      = "<project>" # replace this with your GCP project name

+and then spin up the cluster.
+Still within the `burst-slurm-cluster` example directory above, run

+    terraform init
+    terraform plan -var-file basic.tfvars
+    terraform apply -var-file basic.tfvars

+and wait for the resources to be created.

+Note again that creating a Slurm cluster using these example templates involves a two-step process (described above) and will take ~5mins.

 ## Run Slurm jobs

-Log into one of the Slurm login nodes
+Log into one of the Slurm login nodes for the "onprem" cluster:

-    gcloud compute ssh <cluster_name>-login0 --zone <zone>
+    gcloud compute ssh onprem-login0 --zone <zone>

-for example

-    gcloud compute ssh piton-login0 --zone us-central1-f

 which should show something like the following